 Does Your Community Need a CAC?

-|A primary goal of the Michigan Chapter of the National Children's Alliance and all Children’s Advocacy Centers (CAC) in Michigan is to ensure that children disclosing abuse are not further victimized by the intervention systems designed to protect them.
-CACs are child-focused, facility-based programs with representatives from many disciplines working together to effectively investigate, prosecute, and treat child abuse.
-CAC locations are not only child-focused, but designed to create a sense of safety and security for child victims.
+|A primary goal of CACs is to ensure that child victims of abuse are not further victimized by the intervention systems designed to protect them.
+CACs are child-focused, community-based programs with representatives from many disciplines working together to effectively investigate, prosecute, and treat child abuse.
+CAC facilities are not only child-focused, but designed to create a sense of safety and security for child victims.
 You can learn more about the CAC model here.